-At September 30, 2024, we had a cash and cash equivalents balance of \$21,008,215 compared to \$11,659,544 at December 31, 2023.
-The funds expended during the nine months ended September 30, 2024, for operating activities (including the effect of foreign exchange on cash and cash equivalents), of \$13,070,082 (2023 - \$8,218,706), were used to fund operating expenditures such as drug product formulation and development, salaries and benefits, and clinical costs associated with the Phase 1b/2a clinical trial.
+At December 31, 2024, we had a cash and cash equivalents balance of \$17,267,489 compared to \$11,659,544 at December 31, 2023.
+The funds expended during the year ended December 31, 2024, for operating activities (including the effect of foreign exchange on cash and cash equivalents), of \$17,146,040 (December 31, 2023 - \$11,419,486), were used to fund operating expenditures such as drug product formulation and development, salaries and benefits, clinical costs associated with the Phase 1b/2a clinical trial, and fees paid in connection with preclinical and clinical studies.
 Consultants were also engaged to further develop our technologies and manufacturing and quality processes were advanced.
 In addition, we retained expertise to provide business and corporate development services, public relations, and investor relations services to increase awareness of the Company within the industry and to potential investors.